skver0/tetel-vault/infoemeltangol/Structure of the computer.md

 					- three color filters (red, green, and blue)
 					- two aligning filter
 					+ + backlight which is usually a strong white or blue colored light
 				- has poor contrast ratio
 				- easy and cheap to mass produce
 				- techology is small and flat
 				- had poor black levels and contrast
 				- not very good viewing angles
 			- LCD (Liquid cristal display)
 				- works similalry as TFT displays, ie: layered with polarizing and aligning filters, but instead of color filters it uses liquid cristals to produce color, which are changed by controlling the voltages, and illuminated by backlight.
-				- has deecent black levels
+				- has better black levels than tft
 				- actualy pixels are used
 				- refreshrate depends how fast the cristals can react to the change, which is given by the quality of the crystals
 			- Plasma